oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ```

 It is not clear to which `b() at bci 1` the optimization `OptimizationB at bci {b(): 4, a(): 1}` belongs.
-If `OptimizationB` was performed before the duplication, it affects both calls to `b()`.
+If `OptimizationB` were performed before the duplication, it would affect both calls to `b()`.
 For these reasons,

 - profdiff inserts warnings about the ambiguity to all calls whose *inlining path from root* is not unique in the
   inlining tree,